thousandbrainsproject/tbp.plot/README.md

 ### Install `uv`

 On a Mac, `brew install uv` is sufficient.
-For additional options, see the [uv installation instructions](https://docs.astral.sh/uv/getting-started/installation/).
+For other platforms, see the [uv installation instructions](https://docs.astral.sh/uv/getting-started/installation/).

 ### Install dependencies